 My tactics for barbel have slowly evolved over the past 4 or 5 years.
 I started off quivertipping a swimfeeder, with casters and hemp.
 Then went through various groundbait mixtures, with luncheon meat on the hook, before eventually reaching my current tactics.
 Nowadays I have put the quivertip rods aside, in favour of Avon-style rods of 1.5 to 1.75lb test-curve.
 These bend to the handle and have stacks of power.
 I couple these with Shimano 5000 baitrunner reels to absorb the fierce takes which barbel are famed for.
 Because barbel often inhabit snaggy swims, I use nothing less than a 12lb breaking-strain mainline with a high abrasion-resistance, such as GLT Pro Gold or Pro Clear.

 My terminal tackle starts with a flat-sided inline lead, which acts as a flying back-lead.
-After this I tie-on 2-3 feet of lead-core, with a 2 to 4oz (depend upon flow) camouflaged lead attached to a safety clip.
+After this I tie-on 2-3 feet of lead-core (2010 edit – I no longer recommend the use of leadcore in barbel fishing.
+If you coose to do so, please do so with extreme caution and with fish safety your top priority), with a 2 to 4oz (depend upon flow) camouflaged lead attached to a safety clip.
 The clip creates a self-hooking rig, so I only have to lift the rod into a running fish, rather than strike.
 For hooklengths I like to use 12 to 18 inches of 10lb or 12lb Drennan Micro-Braid, which has a low diameter, yet is extremely tough.
 To finish the rig off I use a short-shank, heavy-gauge hook with a slightly in-turned point.
 A pattern I’ve tried this season and been most impressed with is “The Hook” from Pallatrax Stonze Stystem.
 It’s extremely strong, and the short shank is ideal for tying a knotless knot hair-rig.

 On the hair, I use large, hard baits such as pellets and boilies to resist the attentions of small chub and other species.
 To introduce free offerings into the swim, I fish a PVA bag containing a mixture of pellets and chopped boilies.